Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ### 1. Automated mixed precision (AMP)

-In 2017, NVIDIA researchers developed a methodology for mixed-precision training, which combined single-precision (FP32) with half-precision (e.g., FP16) format when training a network, and it achieved the similar accuracy as FP32 training using the same hyperparameters.
+In 2017, NVIDIA researchers developed a methodology for mixed-precision training, which combined single-precision (FP32) with half-precision (e.g., FP16) format when training a network, and it achieved a similar accuracy as FP32 training using the same hyperparameters.

 For the PyTorch 1.6 release, developers at NVIDIA and Facebook moved mixed precision functionality into PyTorch core as the AMP package, `torch.cuda.amp`.